Citroen history and history video

-He is ten when he first encounterd – and fell in love with – the writing of Jules Verne.
+He is ten when he first encountered – and fell in love with – the writing of Jules Verne.
 Throughout his life, he will be inspired by the underlying philosophy of these works.

 The building of the Eiffel Tower for the World Exhibition in 1889 was the young man’s second formative experience.
 He set his heart on becoming an engineer.

-His first industrial adventure was a small gear cutting business called ‘Engrenages Citroen’ in Fauburg St Denis where he introduced the ‘logo’ for his company as two double helical ‘chevrons’.
-This emblem survived all his other subsequent activities and is still the internationally recognisable logo of Citroen cars.
+His first industrial adventure was a small gear cutting business called ‘Engrenages Citroen’ in Fauburg St Denis where he introduced the ‘logo’ for his company as two double-helical ‘chevrons’.
+This emblem survived all his other subsequent activities and is still the internationally recognizable logo of Citroen cars.
 ‘Engrenages Citroen’ became quite successful and Citroen was later joined in his venture by Andre Boas and Jacques Hinstin.
 A new company was formed in 1905 renamed ‘Hinstin Freres Citroen & Cie’

 When World War I broke out.
 Andre is named captain of the 2nd heavy artillery regiment of the 4th Army.

 Observing the shortage of shells, Andre Citroen went to the Ministry of War and offered to set up a factory capable of manufacturing between 5,000 and 10,000 shrapnel shells per day in the space of three to four months.
 He opened an ultra-modern factory on a 15-hectare site in the area of Javel and applied production methods.
 By 11 November 1918, the Citroen factory had produced more than 24 million shells.